vedantk91/vedantk91/README.md

 <h1 align="center">Hi 👋, I'm Vedant Kelkar</h1>
 <h3 align="center">A passionate Circuit Designer and Embedded Firmware Developer</h3>

+- 🎓 Currently pursuing a Master's in Electrical Engineering with a focus on Embedded Systems and VLSI at the University of Pennsylvania
+-
 - 🔭 I’m currently working on Memory Circuit Design and Optimization (SRAM, DRAM, SSD, HDD) at Upenn

 - 💼 **Experience:**